- RACE DATE: Saturday, April 28, 2018

 Click on the course map or elevation profile image for full-screen view or to save.

-Aid stations will be stocked with energy gels, water, electrolyte drink, soda, fruits, chips, Skout Backcountry trail bars, and a variety of other ultra fare.
+Aid stations will be well stocked with water, Tailwind energy drink, Skout Backcountry trail bars, GU energy gels, PB&J sandwiches, soda, various fruit options, chips, gummi bears, a variety of other ultra fare and basic first aid supplies.

 |Aid Station||Total Distance (mi)||Miles to Next Aid||Full Aid||Restroom||Cutoff|